 The safety of the traveler while abroad is primarily the responsibility of the traveler themselves and the authorities of the country in question.
 The traveler must take local conditions into consideration in their actions.

 Key information about the safety and other characteristics of specific travel destinations is available to the traveler.
-The traveler must read the information in order to familiarize themselves with local conditions at the destination.
+The traveler must read the information in order to familiarize themselves with the local conditions at the destination.

 The organizer’s obligation to provide assistance

-The organizer has the right to charge a reasonable fee for any such assistance provided, if the traveler has caused the situation intentionally or through negligence.
+The organizer has the right to charge a reasonable fee for any such assistance provided if the traveler has caused the situation intentionally or through negligence.
 However, the fee must not exceed the actual costs incurred by the organizer from providing the assistance.

 An organizer who does not have local staff available to assist travelers at the destination must provide the traveler, prior to the trip, with the name and contact details of the local representative of the organizer or retailer, or similar information about local points of contact that the traveler can turn to for assistance.
-In the absence of such representative or point of contact, the traveler must be given information on how they can contact the organizer or retailer if necessary.
+In the absence of such a representative or point of contact, the traveler must be given information on how they can contact the organizer or retailer if necessary.

 The traveler’s responsibilities

-The traveler must observe any instructions and orders regarding the execution of the trip, given by the authorities, the organizer or the organizer’s representatives, as well as any applicable hotel and transportation rules.
+The traveler must observe any instructions and orders regarding the execution of the trip, given by the authorities, the organizer, or the organizer’s representatives, as well as any applicable hotel and transportation rules.

 The traveler must not disturb other travelers by their conduct.
 A traveler who fails to observe these responsibilities risk losing their place on the trip or being repatriated prematurely.
 Such travelers will not be entitled to a refund and they will bear all the costs of their return journey.